Due to COVID-19 restrictions, our programs will be held virtually until further notice.

 We look at the student’s strengths and weaknesses, and how they best learn information.
 Then, we tailor a program that is specific to the individual and show students how to use their stronger skills to bolster the weaker ones.

-Students will meet virtually twice weekly with their mentor for 4 weeks for a total of 8 sessions.
+Students will meet with their mentor for a minimum of 8 sessions.

 Every session is built around one of the core mathematical or English concepts on the SSAT.